 He previously served four years as a student assistant in CU's athletic media relations office (it's then name) from 1994-98 and then five years as a full-time assistant SID and as well as the Internet managing editor from 1998-2003.
 As a student, Snyder worked with the volleyball and men's basketball programs and was presented with the Athletic Director's medal for service to the department.

 In his first stint at CU, he worked at various times as the primary contact for the men's basketball, volleyball and men's and women's tennis programs while also being named the Internet coordinator and eventually Internet managing editor, overseeing the official website, CUBuffs.com.

-He also currently serves as a back-up statistician for the NBA’s Denver Nuggets and has worked with the AVP (professional beach volleyball tour).
-He is an active member of the College Sports Information Directors of America (CoSIDA) and has served on the technology committee for the past five years.
+He also currently serves as a back-up statistician for the NBA's Denver Nuggets and has worked with the AVP (professional beach volleyball tour).
+He has been an active member of the College Sports Information Directors of America (CoSIDA) and served on the technology committee for five years (2007-11).

 Born Sept.
 2, 1975, in Boulder, he graduated from Boulder High School in 1994, where he was a fourth-generation student and lettered three times in basketball.
 His grandmother graduated from CU in 1929, his grandfather was recruited to CU by Frank Potts to be a decathlete and also to play basketball and football and his father, mother and sister all attended CU.
-He is married to the former Kami Carmann, a four-time letterwinner and two-time captain of the women’s basketball team at CU who is currently a sports anchor and reporter for Fox 31 (KDVR-TV) in Denver.
-The couple resides in Erie and has two children, twins Lucy and Samuel, 3, and Cooper, born this past May.
+He is married to the former Kami Carmann, a four-time letterwinner and two-time captain of the women's basketball team at CU who is currently a sports anchor and reporter for Fox 31 (KDVR-TV) in Denver.
+The couple resides in Erie and has three children, twins Lucy and Samuel, 3, and Cooper, born this past May.